Complete Robust Hybrid Systems Reachability: Differential Dynamic Logic and Robustness

-where \(\syninterv=[\term_1,\term_1]\) is an interval of terms, which do not mention \(\ivar\), and \(\negprog\) is a \laxfml robust reachability program (see below).
+where \(\syninterv=[\term,\termb]\) is an interval of terms, which do not mention \(\ivar\), and \(\negrprog\) is a \laxfml robust reachability program (see below).
 Importantly, \strictfml robust reachability formulas capture essentially \emph{all} physically relevant reachability (diamond) properties, including unbounded continuous evolution and loop iteration.
-The minor restriction that universal quantifiers are bounded only means that no statement can speak about \emph{all} possible values of a variable.
-This does \emph{not} mean evolution is bounded or that loops can only run for a bounded number of iterations.

-Dually, the definition of \laxfml formulas and programs of the robust reachability fragment restricts safety (box) formulas to iteration-free properties of hybrid systems with bounded continuous evolution and bounded existential quantifiers.
-That is to say, the grammar of \laxfml \rrdL is given by
+The restriction that universal quantifiers are bounded means only that a \rrdL formula cannot \emph{assume} a variable to have \emph{any} arbitrary value.
+For specification, it should always be possible to find an appropriate bounding range.
+Moreover, \strictfml \rrdL does not restrict the reachability properties, which may feature \emph{unbounded} loops and unbounded continuous evolution.